lfkeitel/asml-sim/README.md

 This machine emulates an 8-bit CPU with 8-bit addressing.
 This limits the available memory to a whopping 256 bytes.
 Effectively 255 bytes as the highest address is used for printing to the screen.

-This machine has 16.
+This machine has 16 registers.
 Registers are numbered 0-F in hex so their addresses are 4 bits.
 Memory cell addresses are from 00-FF in hex so their addresses are 8 bits.

 Storing a value in cell FF will result in the value's ASCII representation being printed to the machine printer.